dwiwad/hockey_site/README.md

 ## Status

 As of 06/26/2026 this project is in extremely early development.
-Currently focused on setting up the backend file structure and version control.
+Currently focused on design and standing up the skeleton.

 ## Tech Stack (Planned)